CNES/S1Tiling/docs/use.rst

       .. _Processing.tiles_shapefile:
   * - ``tiles_shapefile``
-    - Path and filename of the tile shape definition (ESRI Shapefile)
+    - Path and filename of the tile shape definition (ESRI Shapefile).
+If left unspecified, it'll point automatically to the `Features.shp` shapefile resource shipped with S1 Tiling.

       .. _Processing.srtm_shapefile:
   * - ``srtm_shapefile``
-    - Path and filename of the SRTM shape definition (ESRI Shapefile)
+    - Path and filename of the SRTM shape definition (ESRI Shapefile).
+If left unspecified, it'll point automatically to the `srtm.shp` shapefile resource shipped with S1 Tiling.

       .. _Processing.orthorectification_gridspacing:
   * - ``orthorectification_gridspacing``